 Greenhouse agriculture is a big energy consumer, especially when it comes to growing in harsher climates.
 Heating, lighting and ventilating will always be needed, but there are ways to reduce their footprint and increase energy efficiency.

-Finding and blocking leaks is an essential first step, whether it be a vent that isn’t completely sealed or a gap between panes.
+Finding and blocking leaks is an essential first step.
+This can include unsealed vents or gaps between panes.
 If the air finds a way out, energy is wasted and money is spent unnecessarily.

 Another step towards a tighter greenhouse environment is the use of insulation.
 This further decreases the air’s potential to escape with the all the energy invested into it.
-Though it may sound funny to a first-timer, a common form of insulation is specially designed bubble wrap.
+A common form of insulation is greenhouse-grade bubble wrap.

 Thermal, Shading & Blackout Screens